Bakhtawar95/ML-Model-Deployment/README.md

 - [templates/index.html](/templates/index.html)
                     This HTML template serves as a GUI to enter the input details and displays the corresponding predicted stress level.

-# Steps to build this project:
+# Steps to build the project:

 1. Copy all the project files and open VScode terminal in project drectory.
 2. Install MLflow using: